WZDMATL/wzdmatl/README.md

 ### I'm a Business and Profit Consultant, Developer, and Community Activist!

-- 🔭 I’m currently working on coding app anyone can use to create their own websites without hosting and plugin fees
+- 🔭 I’m currently working on a coding app anyone can use to create their own websites without hosting and plugin fees
 - 🌱 I’m currently learning everything about the blockchain and React
-- 👯 I’m looking to collaborate with other content creators.
+- 👯 I’m looking to collaborate with other content creators
-- ⛓ 2022 Goals: Contribute to more blockchain and applications for clients
+- ⛓ 2022 Goal: Contribute to more app projects and blockchain dapps for clients
-- ⚡ Fun fact: My motto is "If it can be done, I can do it!"
+- ⚡ Fun fact: I love art --> all types of art.

 ### Connect with me: